Kimserey/BlogArchive/20181214_react_mobx.md

 But as we see, we are injecting the store on all components.
 To avoid this repetition, we can use a `Provider` which would automatically inject the store.

-We start by placing components inside a `Provider` tag which would define `store`

 ```
 class App extends Component {
   store = new AppState();